Complete and bi-continuous invariant of protein backbones under rigid motion: The backbone rigid invariant ( )

 To guarantee new condition~\ref{pro:map}(e) respecting subchains, Definition~\ref{dfn:bri} will represent atoms $N_{i+1},A_{i+1},C_{i+1}$ in a basis of the previous $i$-th residue.
 The first residue needs only three invariants from Definition~\ref{dfn:trin} to determine the rigid shape of $\triangle N_1 A_1 C_1$ in $\R^3$.
+Due to cleaning in Protocol~\ref{prot:cleanPDB}, all consecutive atoms along any backbone have distances $d\geq 0.01\angstrom$ and all angles in any residue triangle $\triangle N_i A_i C_i$ are at least $3^\circ$, which makes the bases of all residue triangles well-defined in Definition~\ref{dfn:bri} below.